Claudia Tenney: New York State Assembly

 After Townsend launched a campaign for Oneida County Sheriff in 2010, Tenney decided to run for his Assembly seat.
 She defeated Oneida County Legislator George Joseph in the September Republican primary and was unopposed in the November general election, becoming the first woman to represent the district.

 Tenney represented the 115th Assembly District from 2011 to 2013 and the 101st Assembly District from 2013 to 2017.
 In 2011, Tenney voted against the Marriage Equality Act.
 In 2012, Tenney was one of 18 cosponsors of the Internet Protection Act, a bill intended to fight online bullying, which did not pass.
 Also in 2012, the Conservative Party of New York State gave her an award for being the state's most conservative legislator.
 She voted against the 2013 gun control law known as the NY SAFE Act, which she called an "assault on upstaters."
 In 2014, the New York Public Interest Research Group (NYPIRG) claimed Tenney had missed 480 votes, the third-highest number of any assemblymember.
 WRVO, a National Public Radio affiliate in Oswego, fact-checked NYPIRG's claim and found that she had a 95% attendance record from 2011 to 2016 and had missed 6% of the votes taken during that period.

-According to Syracuse.com, "Tenney was a vocal critic of a revenue-sharing deal the Turning Stone Resort Casino in Verona signed with New York state in 2013, in which the Oneida Indian National won exclusive rights to run casinos in a 10-county region of Central New York."
+According to Syracuse.com, "Tenney was a vocal critic of a revenue-sharing deal the Turning Stone Resort Casino in Verona signed with New York state in 2013, in which the Oneida Indian Nation won exclusive rights to run casinos in a 10-county region of Central New York."
 Later, a Super PAC "with ties to the Oneida Indian nation" opposed her 2014 and 2016 congressional bids.
 Tenney voted against the 2013 state constitutional amendment that authorized full-fledged casinos on non-Indian lands.